 The type of vessel you use can be based on the type of tea you like to drink, or what is available.
 Glass and ceramic teaware is good for a variety of teas, while a clay pot is recommended if you drink one tea most often.
 Keep in mind that the size of your pot will determine the water to leaf ratio and steeping time.

-Tea has a number of natural, active ingredients that may contribute to health, depending on each individual's system and sensitivity to stimulants and enzymes.
+The chemistry of tea is complex.
+Some of the primary compounds may impact people differently, depending on each individual's system and sensitivity to stimulants and enzymes.

 Caffeine is a stimulant found in coffee, tea, chocolate, and other products.
 Tea generally contains less caffeine than coffee (20-90mg in a cup of tea vs. 100-200mg in a cup of coffee).
 The amount of caffeine in tea is based on a number of variables including the plant varietal (more durable leaves tend to have more caffeine); the age of the source plant (older plants have more caffeine); the harvest season (later flushes generally have more caffeine); amount of sunlight (sunlight encourages caffeine production); age of the leaves (leaves picked later have more caffeine); and the brewing method/temperature of the water used to infuse tea (hotter water increases the caffeine level).
 The general amount of caffeine in a cup of each type of tea is as follows: